LukeSmithxyz/landchad/content/basic/nginx.md

 The first command checks for packages that can be updated and the second command installs any updates.

-The third command installs `nginx` (pronounced Engine-X) which is the web server we\'ll be using, along with some other programs.
+The third command installs `nginx` (pronounced Engine-X), which is the web server we\'ll be using, along with some other programs.

 ### Our nginx configuration file